Bereavement Counseling

-Grief and loss are something that we will all experience in our lives.
-During this difficult and painful time, I can assist you through the mourning process, and help you cope with losing a loved one.
+Grief and loss are something that we all experience in life.
+During this difficult and painful time, I can assist you through the mourning process, and help you cope with your loss.

 Have You Lost Someone You Love?

 Coping with the death of a loved one is one of the most painful experiences in our lives, and grief is our emotional response to the pain and emptiness we’re feeling.
 While grief is normal and usually passes on its own; it can be overwhelming and challenging to deal with, especially since you’re dealing with many emotions at the same time.
-If you think that you’re having trouble coping by yourself or know someone who needs extra support during this difficult situation, I can help.
+If you’re having difficulty coping or know someone who needs support, I can help.

 Different Types of Grief